‘Jersey Shore’ Star Nicole ‘Snooki’ Polizzi Is Ready For Baby Number Three To ‘Come Out’

-Jersey Shore star Nicole “Snooki” Polizzi is pregnant with her child and it looks like she is ready to give birth any day now.
-According to a new report from Us Weekly, Snooki recently posted to her Instagram story and revealed that she is ready for her baby to “come out.”
+Jersey Shore star Nicole “Snooki” Polizzi is pregnant and it looks like she is ready to give birth any day now.
+According to a new report from Us Weekly, Snooki recently posted to her Instagram story, revealing that she is ready for her baby to “come out.”

 “Come out you little s–t,” Snooki wrote with the video.